 Blog

-The blog series continues this year during Advent with our three-part “Advent Special”.
-We would like to provide you with comprehensive information about the important interfaces between the various types of clinical trials and the technical documentation and the relevant documents.
+This year's blog series continues during Advent with our three-part "Advent Special."
+In this series, we aim to provide you with comprehensive information on the important interfaces between the various types of clinical trials and their technical documentation, as well as the relevant documents.

-The special thing about our campaign is that the contribution is spread over the first three weeks of Advent.
-Each week, one type of clinical trial and the respective interfaces are examined in detail.
-The topic of risk management in clinical trials will continue in January.
+What's special about our campaign is that the content is spread over the first three weeks of Advent.
+Each week, we'll take a detailed look at one type of clinical trial and its respective interfaces.
+In January, we'll continue with the topic of risk management in clinical trials.

-The first part of our blog special dealt with the interfaces in the “approval study” (clinical trials in accordance with Article 62 of the MDR).
-The second part 2 now examines the PMCF studies (Article 74 of the MDR, MPDG, ISO 14155).
-This third and final part now explains the interfaces in DiGA studies .
+The first part of our blog special dealt with the interfaces in the "registration study" (clinical trials according to Article 62 of the MDR).
+Part 2 now examines PMCF studies (Article 74 of the MDR, MPDG, ISO 14155).
+This third and final part now explains the interfaces in DiGA studies.

 Abbreviations.